matty-r/urChat/README.md

 * Clickable links have been implemented, and can be toggled
 * Tab now highlights/flashes if you're mentioned
 * Disconnecting/Reconnecting to the server is now done correctly
+* TLS/SSL has been implemented
+* Adds support for using a proxy
+* Users list is now resizeable

 ### Update (23 DEC 14)